mwmckenzie/PsaGameModelIntegration/docs/pages/discussionPointsSummary.md

 ## A Potential Approach to Lower Susceptibility in Adults

-### A Percentage of the Adult Population Starting as Recovered
+### Start a Percentage of the Adult Population as Recovered

 - To model a large portion of the adult population having immunity through childhood infections, we can divide the population based on expected childhood disease rates
 - If the adult susceptibility is expected to be 30% as a proportion of the population *not* infected as children, then 70% of the adult population can be set to recovered as an initial condition